davidtheclark/react-rootless-state/README.md

 ## The goal

-An API for shareable state that is as simple and idiomatic as possible, can be connected to arbitrary React components, and .
+An API for shareable state that is as small, idiomatic, and simple as possible, can be connected to arbitrary React components, and is open to standard React & Redux optimizations.

 "As simple and idiomatic as possible" means that rootless state should work in pretty much the same way as regular React component state.
+You define some initial state; and you define some functions that, when triggered, will update that state by invoking `setState()` ( here called "actions").

-That means *no ambitious optimizations by default* — but plenty of opportunity for them if you want them.
+That means *no ambitious optimizations by default* — but opportunity for them if & when you want them.
-When it's necessary, you can incorporate the same optimizations that you would for component state or Redux: things like `shouldComponentUpdate`, immutable data structures, and selector memoization.
+You can incorporate the same optimizations that you would for regular component state: things like `shouldComponentUpdate`, immutable data structures, and selector memoization.

 It seems to be universally accepted that shareable state like this must rely on React's `context`.
 I don't understand why this is taken for granted.
 (I must be missing something?)
 It means that every `connect`ed component needs a `Provider` ancestor, and this usually seems like an unnecessary formality that does not provide additional protection or clarity.
-(Maybe there are some low-level optimizations involved?
-Help?)
+(Maybe there are some low-level optimizations involved?)

 So this state container is "rootless" because it's not part of a React component tree.
 You can `connect` it to whatever component you want, wherever it is in whatever tree.

 ## Usage

-Create a rootless state instance by defining initial state and actions.
+Create a rootless state instance by defining its initial state and its actions.

 ```js
 // counter-state.js